ScorpioCoding/sc-qs-dc-lemp-mvc-gulp-scss/README.md

 ![image](quickstart-github-banner.png)

-# sc-qs-dc-php
+# sc-qs-dc-php-lemp-gulp-scss

-ScorpioCoing QuickStart Docker Nginx Php stack
+ScorpioCoing QuickStart Docker Apline Nginx Php MySql (LEMP) stack.
+Now with MVC Model-View-Controller Application Setup.
+Using Gulp to Copy files from the dev environment.
+Using Gulp to handle Scss and Javascript.

 ## Basic Usage